 You will need to train towards getting your qualified teacher status (QTS) in order to get a teaching job in a primary or secondary school in Wales.
-You can do this through university-based courses such as the Postgraduate Certificate of Education (PGCE) or school-based routes such as the Graduate Teacher Programme (GTP).
+You can do this through university based courses such as the Postgraduate Certificate of Education (PGCE), the new salaried PGCE route or the part-time PGCE route.

 Once you have completed this initial stage you will need to register with the Education Workforce Council and you will complete a comprehensive induction as a newly qualified teacher (NQT).
 To teach further, higher, or adult education, alternative qualifications are needed.

 The Welsh Government provides financial incentives for training in certain secondary subjects in which there is a shortage of teachers – namely physics, chemistry, mathematics, Welsh, ICT and modern foreign languages.
 Positions in primary schools in Wales are extremely competitive and it is common for recent graduates to be on temporary contracts, or to do supply work, before obtaining their first permanent post.
 A growth in Welsh-medium education has led to a demand for Welsh speaking teachers in both primary and secondary schools.